Azure/aks-engine-azurestack/llm/instructions/10-01-packer-windows-phase1.md

   - **Version Existence Check**: Search the `$imagesToPull` find the list of versions for `azure-cloud-node-manager` .
     - If the desired version DO NOT exist in the list, return "True".
     - If the desired version exists in the array, return "False".
+  - **Do not add code to implement the Input Validation logic.**

 # Code Snippt Filter:
-   - source code path: `vhd/packer/configure-windows-vhd-phase2.ps1`
+   - source code path: `vhd/packer/configure-windows-vhd.ps1`
    - object name: Get-ContainerImages
    - object type: func
    - begin with: `function Get-ContainerImages {`